 If you enjoy soup, this wild rice soup is another favorite.

 HOW TO MAKE CREAM OF CHICKEN SOUP

 A lot of people don’t like using Cream of Chicken Soup.
 I totally understand that even the low-sodium version can be high in sodium.
 It’s really easy to make a homemade version of cream of chicken soup as a substitute.

 Basically, you’re going to make a chicken-flavored roux.

 One batch equals two cans of cream of chicken soup.
-This homemade cream of chicken soup recipe freezes great so you can make extra and freeze 1 and 1/4 cup containers like these.
+This homemade cream of chicken soup recipe freezes great so you can make extra and freeze in containers like these.

 STOVETOP CHICKEN NOODLE SUBS AND TIPS

 You can use any egg noodles even dried, fresh, or frozen.
 However, cooking times will vary therefore read the package directions for cooking time.
 I used these wide homestyle egg noodles and it took 15 minutes to cook.